mnorin/ba.sh/README.md

 # Best practices and recommendations

-## 1. Use longer placeholders in class files
+## 1. Use longer and/or more unique placeholders in class files

 Instead of "obj" use something like `__OBJECT__` or `__CLASS_NAME__` to avoid substring collisions.
 Short names look nicer, but they might be a part of something else rather than what you want it to be.